Before joining the class…

 Some basic tools to get you started:

-Watercolor palette for mixing colors: white ceremic tray or several small, white dishes, or a good quality closeable artists palette
+Watercolor palette for mixing colors: white ceramic tray or several small, white dishes, or a good quality closable artists palette

 HB, 2B sketching pencil

 Plastic water containers (2).
 Not glass!
 Cottage cheese or yogurt containers are excellent.